Iraq War: Opposition to invasion

-History
+Course of the war

-2003: Invasion
+2003 - Invasion

-The first Central Intelligence Agency team entered Iraq on 10 July 2002.
+The first CIA team entered Iraq on 10 July 2002.
 This team was composed of members of the CIA's Special Activities Division and was later joined by members of the US military's elite Joint Special Operations Command (JSOC).
 Together, they prepared for an invasion by conventional forces.
 These efforts consisted of persuading the commanders of several Iraqi military divisions to surrender rather than oppose the invasion, and identifying all the initial leadership targets during very high risk reconnaissance missions.

 Most importantly, their efforts organized the Kurdish Peshmerga to become the northern front of the invasion.
 Together this force defeated Ansar al-Islam in Iraqi Kurdistan before the invasion and then defeated the Iraqi army in the north.
 The battle against Ansar al-Islam, known as Operation Viking Hammer, led to the death of a substantial number of militants and the uncovering of a chemical weapons facility at Sargat.

-At 5:34 a.m.
-Baghdad time on 20 March 2003 (9:34 pm, 19 March EST) the surprise military invasion of Iraq began.
+At 5:34 am Baghdad time on 20 March 2003 (9:34 pm, 19 March EST) the surprise military invasion of Iraq began.
 There was no declaration of war.
 The 2003 invasion of Iraq was led by US Army General Tommy Franks, under the code-name Operation Iraqi Freedom, the UK code-name Operation Telic, and the Australian code-name Operation Falconer.
 Coalition forces also cooperated with Kurdish Peshmerga forces in the north.
-Approximately forty other governments, the "Coalition of the Willing," participated by providing troops, equipment, services, security, and special forces, with 248,000 soldiers from the United States, 45,000 British soldiers, 2,000 Australian soldiers and 194 Polish soldiers from Special Forces unit GROM sent to Kuwait for the invasion.
+Approximately forty other governments, the "Coalition of the Willing", participated by providing troops, equipment, services, security, and special forces, with 248,000 soldiers from the United States, 45,000 British soldiers, 2,000 Australian soldiers and 194 Polish soldiers from Special Forces unit GROM sent to Kuwait for the invasion.
 The invasion force was also supported by Iraqi Kurdish militia troops, estimated to number upwards of 70,000.

 According to General Franks, there were eight objectives of the invasion:

 The invasion was a quick and decisive operation encountering major resistance, though not what the US, British and other forces expected.
 The Iraqi regime had prepared to fight both a conventional and irregular, asymmetric warfare at the same time, conceding territory when faced with superior conventional forces, largely armored, but launching smaller-scale attacks in the rear using fighters dressed in civilian and paramilitary clothes.

 Coalition troops launched air and amphibious assaults on the al-Faw Peninsula to secure the oil fields there and the important ports, supported by warships of the Royal Navy, Polish Navy, and Royal Australian Navy.
 The United States Marine Corps' 15th Marine Expeditionary Unit, attached to 3 Commando Brigade and the Polish Special Forces unit GROM, attacked the port of Umm Qasr, while the British Army's 16 Air Assault Brigade secured the oil fields in southern Iraq.